NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Striking Retribution.md

 Granted by [[Feats/Striking Retribution|Striking Retribution]]

+Your circumstance bonus to damage with weapons and unarmed attacks against creatures from the alghollthu family and those that serve alghollthus increases to +4

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*